 Digital Ambassadors are our higher level of support within the school and drawn from Year 5 and 6.
 They work closely with the schools Online Safety Lead, Senior Leadership Team and Governors to promote online safety in school and review school policies and produce display materials.
 They also meet with school governors, school inspectors and parents to share their knowledge and explain their roles within the school.

 I love being able to teach digital safety in different classes and see children understand the importance of being safe online!
+I feel that it allows me to make a difference in school and help people.

 I wanted to be a digital ambassador because I love learning about computing in Year 5 and want to share that knowledge with other children in school.